2" Asaphus Kotlukovi Trilobite With Cystoid

 Like nearly all of these Asaphus trilobites there is some shell restoration, about 8-10% along repaired cracks through the trilobite.
 The cystoid maybe composited onto the matrix, but it's hard to tell for sure.

-Cystoids extinct echinoderms similar to crinoids.
-They consist of a stalk, theca (body) and brachials (feeding arms).
-Most lived fixed to the seafloor but some were more mobile.
-Like modern echinoderms, cystoids were arranged in a five fold symmetric pattern and had a water vascular system.
-Unlike most echinoderms, Cystoids had triangular calcite plate at it body openings and its calcite plate had pores that are thought to have been for breathing.
+Cystoids are extinct echinoderms similar to crinoids.
+They consist of a stalk, theca (body), and brachials (feeding arms).
+Most lived fixed to the seafloor, but some were more mobile.
+Like modern echinoderms, cystoids were arranged in a fivefold symmetric pattern and had a water vascular system.
+However, unlike most echinoderms, cystoids had triangular calcite plates at their body openings containing pores that are thought to have been for breathing.

-Cystoids first appear in the Cambrian Period.
-They reach the peak in their diversity during the Ordivician and Silurian Periods.
-Cystoids die out at the end of the Devonian or early in the Carboniferous Period.
+Cystoids first appear in the Cambrian Period and reached peak diversity during the Ordivician and Silurian Periods.
+Cystoids died out at the end of the Devonian or early in the Carboniferous Period.

-Cystoids resembled flowers but were in fact, animals.
+Cystoids resembled flowers, but were in fact animals.
 They had a stem that attached them to the seafloor, a theca, and brachials.
-The theca contained the vital organs of the Cystoid and was made up of calcite plated that formed a spherical or ovate body.
-The brachials were the feeding arms that extended from the top of the theca.
-These arms were arranged in three or five fold symmetry and funneled food to the mouth at their center.
+The theca contained the cystoid's vital organs and was made up of calcite plates that formed a spherical or ovate body.
+The brachials were the feeding arms that extended from the top of the theca, arranged in three- or five-fold symmetry, and funneled food to the mouth at their center.
 Cystoids and crinoids look similar but have some distinct differences.
-The main difference is in the shape of the main body of the organisms.
-Cystoids had a spherical or ovate theca, while crinoids had a cup shaped calyx.
-Cystoids also have triangular plates at body openings while crinoids had variably shaped plates.
+The main difference is in the shape of the main body of the organisms: cystoids had a spherical or ovate theca, while crinoids had a cup shaped calyx.
+Cystoids also had triangular plates at body openings while crinoids had variably shaped plates.

 SOLD